qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Overlapping control
 -------------------

+Overlapping prevents you from drawing new features that overlap existing ones in the selected layer, speeding up digitizing of adjacent polygons.
-Overlapping can be controlled by the overlap tool.
+It can be controlled by the overlap tool.
 Three modes are available:

-#.
-Allow Overlap
+#. |allowIntersections| :guilabel:`Allow Overlap` (default)
-#.
-Avoid Overlap on Active Layer
+#. |avoidIntersectionsCurrentLayer| :guilabel:`Avoid Overlap on Active Layer`:
+   prevents any overlap with other features from the layer being edited
-#.
-Follow Advanced Configuration
+#. |avoidIntersectionsLayers| :guilabel:`Follow Advanced Configuration`:

-Allow Overlap is the default setting.
-The 'Avoid Overlap on Active Layer' prevent any overlap with other features from the layer being edited.
-And 'Follow Advanced Configuration' allows the overlapping setting to be set on a layer basis in the advanced configuration panel.
+   allows the overlapping setting to be set on a layer basis in the :guilabel:`Advanced configuration` view mode.

-With avoid overlap enabled, if you already have one polygon, you can digitize a second one such that they intersect.
-QGIS will then cut the second polygon to the boundary of the existing one.
-The advantage is that you don't have to digitize all vertices of the common boundary.

 .. note:: If the new geometry is totally covered by existing ones, it gets cleared, and QGIS will show an error message.